x-rm/Blink1/README.md

 =============

 This controls a Blink1 LED plugged into USB, based on the output of a connected StatusCake account.
-Configure username and API key in App.config before installing the Windows Service.
+Configure API key in App.config before installing the Windows Service.

 ## Installation